 As a condition of eligibility, participants are required to create a Personal Responsibility Plan and comply with the required work-related activities.

 Receipt of TANF NEON is, however, limited to 24 months only, with some exceptions for hardship cases.

 Under the Child Only program, children living with a relative, are provided cash assistance while adults in the household who are not eligible to work are not.

 There is no time limit associated with the receipt of TANF CHILD-ONLY.

-Temporary Assistance (TA) is only available to families experiencing a crisis situation and is limited to no more than four months.
+Temporary Assistance (TA) is only available to families experiencing an unforeseen crisis situation such as a flood, earthquake, etc and is limited to no more than four months.